 - Cell phones are never permitted in the classroom and will be confiscated if seen or heard during class.
 First offense: phone kept until end of day.
 Second offense requires a parent conference before the phone can be returned

-- Studio computers are for VA work only.
+- Studio computers and printers are for VA work only.

 - Care for the studio space, equipment and supplies in a cooperative and responsible manner.
 Clean up and replacement of tools is a group responsibility.

-- NO FOOD (except bottles with screw lids) is permitted in VA classrooms.
+- NO FOOD (except drinks with screw on tops) is permitted in VA classrooms.

 - Students are not allowed in the Book Room or Middle Supply Room without teacher permission.
 Ask for supplies you do not see out in the studio.